On the analysis and approximation of some models of fluids over weighted spaces on convex polyhedra: An error estimate in

 Let $q \in (1,3/2)$.
 Since $q'>3$, we have that $W^{1,q'}_0(\Omega) \hookrightarrow C(\bar\Omega)$.
 Therefore,

-Invoking Theorem~\ref{thm:WPLq}, we have that problem \eqref{eq:Stokes} is well--posed for such data.
-If, in addition, we assume that $q>6/5$, then we also have that $W^{1,q}(\Omega) \hookrightarrow L^2(\Omega)$.
+Invoking Theorem~\ref{thm:WPLq}, we have that problem \eqref{eq:Stokes} is well-posed for such data.
+If, in addition, we assume that \EO{$q \geq 6/5$}, then we also have that $W^{1,q}(\Omega) \hookrightarrow L^2(\Omega)$.
 As a consequence, it makes sense to provide an error estimate in $L^2(\Omega)$.
 Our main result in this direction is the following.

-\begin{theorem}[error estimate] Let $\Omega \subset \R^3$ be a convex polyhedron, $q \in (6/5,3/2)$, $\bF = \bmu \in \bMcal_{b}(\Omega)$, and $g=0$.
+\begin{theorem}[error estimate] Let $\Omega \subset \R^3$ be a convex polyhedron, $q \in \EO{[}6/5,3/2)$, $\bF = \bmu \in \bMcal_{b}(\Omega)$, and $g=0$.
 Let $(\bu,\pe) \in \bW^{1,q}_0(\Omega) \times \cL^q(\Omega)$ be the solution to \eqref{eq:Stokes} and $(\bu_h,\pe_h) \in \bX_h \times M_h$ its Stokes projection as defined in \eqref{eq:defofStokesprojection}.
 Then, we have